dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 ## Working with the code

-Using the command line Roslyn can be developed using the following pattern:
+Using the command line, Roslyn can be developed using the following pattern:

 1. Clone https://github.com/dotnet/roslyn
 1. Run Restore.cmd